Introduction to registering a company in Poland

 Please contact us to find out more about this European economic powerhouse and register a company in Poland today.

 Please note EuroCompanyFormations.com currently has a limited number of Shelf / Readymade Companies in Poland complete with EU VAT Number at the most competitive price in the market.
 Please contact us TODAY for further information.

-What are the main types of company in Poland?
+What are the main Company Types in Poland?

-There are four main kinds of business entity for foreign investors wo wants to incorporate a company in Poland and they are as follows:
+There are four main kinds of business entity for foreign investors who want to incorporate a company in Poland and they are as follows:

-What are the main features of a sp. z o.o limited liability company?
+What are the main features of a Polish Limited Liability Company (sp. z o.o)?

-What are the main features of a Polish S.A. joint stock company?
+What are the main features of a Polish Joint Stock company (S.A.)?